 When creating the template, you can specify whether those positions are ‘required’ or ‘optional’.

 When creating a template, you are also able to specify which of your patterns you want to be filled first with the auto-assign priority button.
 For example, if there are not enough members of staff on shift, which deployment patterns are the most important to fill first if using the autofill deployments option.
+If you choose required you will see the ‘on plan?’
+Button will stay red until you have added those deployments.

 Automatic Deployments